RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/23-ISA.md

 <sup>9</sup> For this [is as] the waters of Noah unto me: for [as] I have sworn that the waters of Noah should no more go over the earth; so have I sworn that I would not be wroth with thee, nor rebuke thee.
 <sup>10</sup> For the mountains shall depart, and the hills be removed; but my kindness shall not depart from thee, neither shall the covenant of my peace be removed, saith the LORD that hath mercy on thee.
 <sup>11</sup> O thou afflicted, tossed with tempest, [and] not comforted, behold, I will lay thy stones with fair colours, and lay thy foundations with sapphires.
-<sup>12</sup> And I will make thy windows of agates, and thy gates of carbuncles , and all thy borders of pleasant stones.
+<sup>12</sup> And I will make thy windows of agates, and thy gates of carbuncles, and all thy borders of pleasant stones.
 <sup>13</sup> And all thy children [shall be] taught of the LORD; and great [shall be] the peace of thy children.
 <sup>14</sup> In righteousness shalt thou be established: thou shalt be far from oppression; for thou shalt not fear: and from terror; for it shall not come near thee.
 <sup>15</sup> Behold, they shall surely gather together, [but] not by me: whosoever shall gather together against thee shall fall for thy sake.